Computing the non-properness set of real polynomial maps in the plane: Strategy for computing the Jelonek set

 \subsection{Computing the multiplicity sets}

-After characterizing the edges of $A$, we consider only the semi-origin and the pertinent edges (Cor.~\ref{cor:only-so-p-edges}).
+We consider only the semi-origin and the pertinent edges (Lem.~\ref{lem:short}).
 For each one them, say $\Gamma$ with summands $(\Gamma_1, \Gamma_2)$, the algorithm computes the \amult set, \AFKg, which is a superset of the \tmult set \TFKg.
 The \amult set consists of the set of points $y\in\KK^2$ for which there exists a particular transformation $U\in \SL(2,\ZZ)$ (see Section~\ref{subsec:base-change}) such that $\ous (f -y) = 0$ has more isolated solutions (counted with multiplicities) in $\KK^*\times\{0\}$ than $\ous f = 0$ has in $\KK^*\times\{0\}$ (see Defs.~\ref{def:t-face-mult} and~\ref{def:a-face-mult}).

+First, we consider the semi-origin edges, Line~\ref{alg:sj-l-so} in \sjalg (Alg.~\ref{alg:sparse-Jelonek-2}).
+For each such $\Gamma$, we deduce from Remark~\ref{rem:one-var} that after we restrict $f -y$ to $\Gamma$, we obtain univariate polynomials in a monomial $x_1^k x_2^l$ for some $k, l \in \NN$; which in turn we consider it as new variable $t$.